Think Inside the Shoebox

 Many people treat their HSAs like an FSA and just use it to pay for their current medical expenses.
 However, you can also invest those funds for long-term tax-free growth and treat your HSA like a medical 401(k).
 That way, you keep the maximum amount of funds in your HSA where they’ll gain the maximum interest.

-Here’s why: there’s no time limit on when you can reimburse yourself for qualified medical expenses.
-That means you can reimburse yourself tax-free years or decades later once your HSA funds have had time to grow.
+Also, there’s no deadline for when you have to reimburse yourself for eligible expenses from your HSA.
+This means that if you pay for eligible medical expenses out-of-pocket rather than using HSA funds, you can reimburse yourself tax-free years or even decades down the road, once your HSA dollars have had the chance to grow.

-And here’s the best part, you can use those reimbursed dollars from your HSA on anything you want.
+And here’s the best part, you can use those reimbursed HSA dollars on anything you want.
 Boat, vacation, whatever you like … it doesn’t have to be medical at all.
 It’s like pulling money out of your 401(k) and not having to pay taxes on it.
+Learn more in the 2-minute video below.

 An HSA isn’t just a flexible way to pay for current medical expenses; it’s a powerful piece of a comprehensive retirement strategy.
 Ready to begin investing?
 Click the button below to get started.